Transmission Fluid in Electric Drive Units: When is a Change Necessary?

 The Result: The whining noise subsided, and a follow-up analysis 5,000 miles later showed copper levels had stabilized to a safe 15 PPM.
 A $300 fluid change prevented a $7,500 motor replacement.

-EV Transmission Maintenance Checklist
+EV Maintenance Checklist

 Task Frequency (Standard) Frequency (Severe) Priority